 The musical baptistry

 Cool fact: Galileo Galilei was baptised here in 1565.
-Practically holy grounds for science and religion alike.
+Holy grounds for science and religion alike!

 But there’s more.
 Not only is the largest baptistry in all of Christendom a beautiful sight, it is also an auditory delight.
 Acoustics here are out of this world.
 Did those Renaissance architects perhaps mean to build a grand concert hall?
 It’s an intriguing thought.
 In fact, I feel a song coming on just thinking about it.